 Going into a business partnership with some friends or associates can be a great way to get a business up and running, but how do you know if it’s the best choice for your situation?
 You need to be fully aware of what a partnership involves and how it differs from a company structure.
-Additionally, you’d need to familiarise yourself with the Partnership Act.
+Additionally, you’d need to familiarise yourself with the Partnership Act and any recent amendments applicable in 2025.
+For a broader understanding of the legal requirements when starting your business, check out our guide on business structure choices.

 That’s where we can help!